The trial of Metropolitan Tychikos: When the Church “washes its hands”

 “When Pilate saw that he could prevail nothing, but that rather a tumult was made, he took water and washed his hands before the multitude, saying, I am innocent of the blood of this just person” (Matthew 27:24).

-Then, two thousand years ago, Pilate knew that Christ was innocent – but he dared not resist the pressure of the high priests, the Pharisees, and the scribes.
-Today, the Ecumenical Patriarchate has acknowledged that the case of Metropolitan Tychikos was conducted with violations – yet it preferred not to defend the truth, but to preserve an outward “peace” with those who trampled that truth underfoot.
+Then, two thousand years ago, Pilate knew that Christ was guiltless, but feared the wrath of the high priests, the Pharisees, and the scribes.
+Today the Patriarchate admits the injustice done to Tychikos, yet prefers to preserve a false peace with those who trampled the truth.

-The Phanar’s decision is not merely a diplomatic gesture.
-It is a theological catastrophe.
+This is not diplomacy.
+It is a theological disaster.

 For when ecclesiastical authority justifies injustice in the name of “peace,” it ceases to be the image of Christ’s Truth.

-Christ did not bring to earth a peace of compromise or “diplomacy.”
-He brought a peace that is the fruit and result of Truth itself: “My peace I give unto you; not as the world giveth, give I unto you” (John 14:27).
+Christ did not bring compromise or “diplomacy” but Truth-born peace: “My peace I give unto you; not as the world giveth, give I unto you” (John 14:27).

-Thus arises the chief question: what is worse – to condemn the innocent, or to justify falsehood for the sake of peace?
+What is worse: to condemn the innocent or to justify falsehood for the sake of peace?

-In the case of Tychikos, we witness the latter.
-And in this lies the deepest crisis of contemporary ecclesial consciousness.
+In the case of Tychikos, it is the latter.
+And that is the deepest wound of contemporary ecclesial consciousness.

 An appeal that lost its meaning

 In the canonical tradition of the Church, appeal to the Ecumenical Throne is not a mere legal procedure.
-It flows from the spirit of the Ecumenical Councils, where Constantinople was regarded as the tribunal of conscience for the entire Church.
-It was meant to be not an organ of authority but an organ of truth – a place where even the humblest priest or bishop, unjustly condemned, could find protection.
+It is an act of conscience rooted in the spirit of the Ecumenical Councils, where Constantinople was regarded as the tribunal of truth for the entire Church, as a place where the least of the clergy unjustly condemned could find defense.

-But when that same organ declares: “Yes, you were condemned unjustly, but everything stands for the sake of peace,” it undermines the very foundation of its mission.
-For the Church cannot affirm falsehood, even for the sake of external calm.
+But when that tribunal says, “Yes, you were wronged, but for peace we confirm your condemnation,” it destroys the very foundation of its mission.
+For the Church cannot uphold falsehood, even for calm’s sake.

 When the administrative replaces the spiritual